Business bosses alarmed as resignations imperil Brexit deal

 May’s office also released statements from a number of major companies such as Diageo (DGE.L), the London Stock Exchange (LSE.L) and Royal Mail (RMG.L) welcoming the draft deal.

-“Most business people ultimately are pragmatists and this is about playing the cards we have been dealt rather than wishing for a better hand,” Roger Carr, chairman of BAE Systems, told BBC Radio on Thursday morning.
+“Most business people ultimately are pragmatists and this is about playing the cards we have been dealt rather than wishing for a better hand,” Roger Carr, chairman of BAE Systems, told BBC Radio.

-Iain Anderson, executive chairman of public affairs firm Cicero, which represents many finance companies, said although most executives did not like May’s deal they realized it was now the only game in town.
+Iain Anderson, executive chairman of public affairs firm Cicero, which represents many finance companies, said although most executives did not like May’s deal they realised it was now the only game in town.

 “Business is watching with horror the resignations now taking place,” he said.
 “Yesterday we had a plan and stability and today we do not.

 “There is now no time to negotiate another deal.
-We thought we had stability - now we have instability writ large,” he said.
+We thought we had stability - now we have instability writ large.”

 The UK chief of German industrial group Siemens (SIEGn.DE), which employs 15,000 people in the UK, reiterated his call to get behind the draft agreement even as senior politicians called for May to quit.